 Consistency is key!
 Taking your probiotic supplement on a regular basis makes it most effective.
 The more you can build a routine around it, the better.
 Try to take it at the same time each day, or before/after completing a certain activity so your mind will prompt you to remember.
 Popular examples include right after waking up in the morning or right before going to bed in the evening.

-The benefits of probiotics may take a few weeks to set in, especially benefits affecting the brain and mood.
+The benefits of probiotic supplements may take a few weeks to set in, especially benefits affecting the brain and mood.
 Establishing a routine around when to take your probiotic can make it easier to remember.

 Dealing with Stress and Anxiety in a COVID-19 World